ikus060/rdiffweb/README.md

 # Changelog

+## 2.4.3 (2022-09-14)

+This releases include a security fix.
+If you are using an earlier version, you should upgrade to this release immediately.

+* Mitigate CSRF in profile's SSH Keys #212

 ## 2.4.2 (2022-09-12)

 This releases include a security fix.
 If you are using an earlier version, you should upgrade to this release immediately.